The Stand Alone MA Experience

-Stand Alone Master's Degree in Women's and Gender Studies
+Stand Alone Master's Degree in Women's, Gender, and Sexuality Studies

-Requirements for the Master of the Arts in Women's and Gender StudiesCandidates for the degree of Masters of Arts in Women's and Gender Studies must fulfill the residence requirement of one full year of coursework (eight semester courses), and successfully complete the following course requirements:
+Requirements for the Master of the Arts in Women's, Gender, and Sexuality StudiesCandidates for the degree of Masters of Arts in Women's, Gender, and Sexuality Studies must fulfill the residence requirement of one full year of coursework (eight semester courses), and successfully complete the following course requirements as outlined below.
+See the University Bulletin for an updated list of course descriptions and the Registrar’s website for a list of classes currently being offered.

-A. WMGS 205a, the graduate foundational course in Women's and Gender Studies (usually offered in the fall semester).
+A. WMGS 205a, the graduate foundational course in Women's, Gender, and Sexuality Studies (usually offered in the fall semester).

 B. A course in feminist research methodologies (WMGS 208b, usually offered in the spring semester) or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies).